angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 </div>

-The example app features a second service, the `AnimalService` to demonstrate `viewProviders`.
+The example application features a second service, the `AnimalService` to demonstrate `viewProviders`.

 First, create an `AnimalService` with an `emoji` property of 🐳 (whale):